The Orion Center Newsletter

 Research Grants and Awards

-New Perspectives on Old Texts: Proceedings of the Tenth International Symposium of the Orion Center for the Study of the Dead Sea Scrolls and Associated Literature, 9–11 January, 2005, edited by Esther G. Chazon, Betsy Halpern-Amaru, and Ruth A. Clements.
+New Perspectives on Old Texts: Proceedings of the Tenth International Symposium of the Orion Center for the Study of the Dead Sea Scrolls and Associated Literature, 9–11 January, 2005, edited by Esther G. Chazon and Betsy Halpern-Amaru, in collaboration with Ruth A. Clements.
+STDJ 88.
+Leiden: Brill, 2010.

 The Associates Program offers the opportunity to receive current news about the Dead Sea Scrolls while supporting the Orion Center.
 You can help us foster innovative research and disseminate information to both scholars and the general public about the Scrolls and their significance for the study of the history of Judaism and of early Christianity.

-To join the Associates for 2008–2009, please fill in the enclosed form (or visit our website for a printable membership form); mail this form to the Center with your check (made out to “The Orion Center, Hebrew University”).
-Please be sure to include your name, mailing address, and other contact information, along with your gift.
+To join the Associates for 2010–2011, please fill out the enclosed form (or visit our website for a printable membership form); mail this form to the Center with your check (made out to “The Orion Center, Hebrew University”).
+Please be sure to include your name, mailing address, email and other contact information, along with your gift.
 Gifts may be earmarked to any of the following funds:

 1. Endowment Fund: To assist the Center towards achieving financial independence.